 A.15.2.
-The safety analysis report should provide description of the major stages of the commissioning programme and specific objectives to be achieved for each stage (see para 2.33) should describe the different stages, which are usually arranged according to the following sequence:
+The commissioning programme should describe the different stages, which are usually arranged according to the following sequence:

 - Stage A: tests prior to fuel loading; - Stage B: fuel loading tests, initial criticality tests, low power tests and tests to prove the shutdown capabilities; - Stage C: power ascension tests and power tests.